 Cooking with whole grains couldn’t be simpler.
-For the rough-and-ready cook like Paul, you only need to remember two things: the water-to-grain ratio is 2:1 (same as rice); cooking time is about an hour.
+For the rough-and-ready cook like Paul, you only need to remember two things: the water-to-grain ratio is 3:1; cooking time is about an hour.

 Here’s the long version: bring water (or broth) to a boil, add grain (plus a little salt if you like), reduce heat, cover, and simmer until the grain is as soft as you like it (about an hour), checking once towards the end to make sure you added enough water.
 If there’s water left, pour through a strainer (try that with rice!).